Tattooed Serpent

 Tattooed Serpent (died 1725) (Natchez: Obalalkabiche; French: Serpent Piqué) was the war chief of the Natchez people of Grand Village, which was located near Natchez in what is now the U.S. state of Mississippi.
-He and his brother, the paramount chief Great Sun, allied his people with the French colonists.
+He and his brother, the Great Sun, allied his people with the French colonists.
 He was a friend of the colonist and chronicler Antoine-Simon Le Page du Pratz.
 Le Page du Pratz described their friendship and Tattooed Serpent's death and funeral in detail in his chronicle.

 Source of the name

-The name Obalalkabiche (Tattooed Serpent) was traditionally adopted by the War Chief of the Natchez, who was always the younger brother of the Paramount Chief, whose official name was Yak-stalchil (Great Sun).
+The name Obalalkabiche (Tattooed Serpent) was traditionally adopted by the War Chief of the Natchez, who was always the younger brother of the leader, whose official title was Yak-stalchil (Great Sun).

 Thus, the Tattooed Serpent who died in 1725 and was a friend of Le Page du Pratz was preceded by his own maternal uncle (died 1700), who was also called Tattooed Serpent while in office.
 On his death in 1725, Tattooed Serpent was succeeded by his sister's second eldest son, who took the same name.
 As an emblem of the office, he was decorated with the elaborate tattoo of a serpent circling his body from his foot to his mouth.